Executive Office for Immigration Review, Department of Justice.

 Overview of This Information Collection

-1. Type of Information Collection: Extension with changes of a currently approved collection.
+1. Type of Information Collection: Revision of a currently approved collection.

 2. The Title of the Form/Collection: Request by Organization for Accreditation or Renewal Accreditation of Non-Attorney Representative.

 3. The agency form number, if any, and the applicable component of the Department sponsoring the collection: Form EOIR-31A.
 The applicable component within the Department of Justice is the Office of Legal Access Programs, Executive Office for Immigration Review.